Global payments

 3. Wise

-When it comes to settlement, Wise is comparatively quick; most transactions take one to two business days to complete, and occasionally even quicker depending on the route.
+When it comes to payment settlement, Wise is comparatively quick; most transactions take one to two business days to complete, and occasionally even quicker depending on the route.

 In the Indian setting, Wise does have certain limits, though.
 Certain capabilities may be limited by regulatory restrictions, and it might not always offer smooth support for papers connected to compliance, such as FIRA.
-Wise charges an additional $2.50 per FIRA for every international transaction.
-This can be a disadvantage for freelancers who require organised paperwork for export or tax compliance.

 While Wise scores high on transparency and exchange rates, freelancers must still evaluate whether it fully meets their operational and compliance needs in India.